 An Archbishop is not an author.
 Outside the confines of a book, none of us are.
 We don’t _possess_ the power over others that Rowan wants us to abdicate.
 Very occasionally, perhaps, in some kinds of loving contact, we might behave like that, but the vast part of our lives, especially in public, involve the exercise of limited power, not the abdication of all of it.
 To pretend otherwise is just bad faith.

-“It is no part of Dostoevsky’s ethic”, he writes “to commend anything like an invitation to the other to take one’s place, a passive acceptance of annihilating injustice”.
-But I’m buggered if I can see how not.
-Nor am I helped by the subsequent elaborations of this thought: “Finding an identity in dialogue and finding an identity in taking responsibility converge because finding an identity that is resistant to the demonic and therefore ‘life-bound’ is always in the Dostoevskian world finding an identity in freely creating time and space for the other and voicing their perspective and interest.”
+%(sane)”It is no part of Dostoevsky’s ethic”,% he writes %(sane)”to commend anything like an invitation to the other to take one’s place, a passive acceptance of annihilating injustice”.% But I’m buggered if I can see how not.
+Nor am I helped by the subsequent elaborations of this thought: %(sane)”Finding an identity in dialogue and finding an identity in taking responsibility converge because finding an identity that is resistant to the demonic and therefore ‘life-bound’ is always in the Dostoevskian world finding an identity in freely creating time and space for the other and voicing their perspective and interest.”%

 This really does mean — if it means anything — that making decisions, acting, and imposing meaning on the world is somehow demonic.
 But in that case, all I can say is that everyone in public life is called to the demonic.